zfwise/myCharmCode/readme.txt

 \ibenc_z contains fully annotated code.
 \pksig_z contains fully annotated code.
 \ibenc_all other code and \pksig_all other code contains all my code.
 Details can be found at:http://student.seas.gwu.edu/~zfwise/crypto/, which is a webpage that list all the code and its functionalities.
+\toolbox has the matrix operations over finite group

 ***********************************************
 CLLWW12 is based on the paper: J. Chen, H. Lim, S. Ling, H. Wang, H. Wee Shorter IBE and Signatures via Asymmetric Pairings", Section 4.
 Published in: Pairing 2012